| |

 What kind of potatoes are best for potato salad?

-I like red potatoes, baby potatoes, or Yukon Gold.
-New potatoes are excellent if you can find them, or try fingerling potatoes.
-Avoid the starchier potatoes, such as Russets because the texture can become mushy when cooked.
+I like red potatoes, baby potatoes, or Yukon Gold or gold potatoes.
+New potatoes are excellent if the season is right and you can find them, or try fingerling potatoes.
+Avoid starchy potatoes, such as Russets, because their texture can become mushy when cooked.

 Ingredient Notes